 The special caretaker arrangements that apply to Victorian councils broadly aim to avoid the use of public resources in a way that may unduly affect the election result.
 They also minimise councils making certain types of decisions that may unduly limit the decision-making ability of the incoming council.

 The ‘election period’ is defined in the Local Government Act as the period between the last day of nominations and the election day.
 This is a 32-day period in Victorian local government elections.

-By law, a council may not make the following types of decisions, either directly or by delegation, during an election period:
+A council must have in place an election period policy which prohibits the following types of council decisions, either directly or by delegation, during an election period:

 Occasionally, a position on council becomes vacant between general elections.
 This can occur if a councillor dies or resigns, or if a councillor ceases to be eligible to hold office.

 Such vacancies are either filled by a by-election or by a countback, depending on how the departing councillor was elected.

 The vacancy is not filled if the Victorian Electoral Commission determines there is insufficient time to conduct a by-election or countback before the period of three months before the next general election..